simone84/docker-images/README.md

 ---TEST
 The script has been tested several times with different number of cups and all the results are matching with a manual excel sheet.

+- Dockerfile

+---Description
+Been left on the main page a Dockerfile.
+Fell free to run with docker: " sudo docker build -t test-mugs . "